 - o Paraphrasing involves taking someone else's ideas and putting them in your own words.
-When you paraphrase, you need to cite the source. - When material is copied word for word from a source, it is a direct quotation.
-You must use quotation marks (or block indent the text) and cite the source, including the appropriate page number. - Electronic tools (e.g., SafeAssign) may be used to detect plagiarism if necessary. - Plagiarism and other forms of academic misconduct are treated seriously and may result in disciplinary actions. - Students with disabilities who seek accommodations in a course must be registered with the George Mason University Office of Disability Services (ODS) and inform their instructor, in writing, at the beginning of the semester [See http://ods.gmu.edu/]. - Students must follow the university policy for Responsible Use of Computing [See http://universitypolicy.gmu.edu/1301gen.html]. - Students are responsible for the content of university communications sent to their George Mason University email account and are required to activate their account and check it regularly.
-All communication from the university, college, school, and program will be sent to students solely through their Mason email account. - Students must follow the university policy stating that all sound emitting devices shall be turned off during class unless otherwise authorized by the instructor.
+When you paraphrase, you need to cite the source. - o When material is copied word for word from a source, it is a direct quotation.
+You must use quotation marks (or block indent the text) and cite the source, including the appropriate page number. - o Electronic tools (e.g., SafeAssign) may be used to detect plagiarism if necessary. - o Plagiarism and other forms of academic misconduct are treated seriously and may result in disciplinary actions. - b.
+Students must follow the university policy for Responsible Use of Computing [See http://universitypolicy.gmu.edu/1301gen.html].